 Paul Heckingbottom refusing to criticise Sheffield United players, just calling for help

+Paul Heckingbottom refusing to criticise Sheffield United players as they are linked with former Champions League winner

 Giving Serge Aurier time to pick out two brilliant crosses was a big factor in Friday's defeat but when Taiwo Awoniyi tired after his sixth goal in as many games, Steve Cooper could bring on £15m former Leeds United striker Chris Wood to head an 89th-minute winner.